sass/sass/proposal/color-4-new-spaces.md

   * Let `space` be the color space, `channels` the channel list, and `alpha` the alpha value of `parsed`.

+  * Set `space` to the result of [normalizing a color space name] `space`.

+    > This ensures that colors always have a valid and normalized space name,
+    > even when using unknown color spaces.

   * Return a color in `space`, with the given `channels` and `alpha` value.